-11.1 'Nested' CREACs
+15.1 'Nested' CREACs

 The easiest way to understand the concept of 'nested' creacs is to observe them in action.
-Consider the example from Student 7 in Section 29.2, starting at page 190.
-Here, in outline form, is what Student 7 did in the discussion section of their memo.1
+Consider the example from Student 7 in Section 46.2, starting at page 226.
+Here, in outline form, is what Student 7 did in the discussion section of their memo.

-Student 7 presents their legal analysis in the discussion section of their memo.2 The discussion section of the memo consists of a single CREAC:
+Student 7 presents their legal analysis in the discussion section of their memo.
+The discussion section of the memo consists of a single CREAC:

-- ► The conclusion in the first sentence of the discussion is that Ms. Connor's use was not fair use.3 - ▶ The rule is the four-factor rule for fair use, in the first paragraph of the discussion section. - ► There is not much explanation, just a preview in the first paragraph of how the rest of the analysis will go. - ► The application is everything in the subsections with the Roman numerals, except the very last sentence.4 - ► The conclusion re-appears in the last sentence of the discussion.5
+- ▶ The conclusion in the first sentence of the discussion is that Ms. Connor's use was not fair use. - The rule is the four-factor rule for fair use, in the first paragraph of the discussion section. - ▶ There is not much explanation, just a preview in the first paragraph of how the rest of the analysis will go. - ▶ The application is everything in the subsections with the Roman numerals, except the very last sentence.4 - The conclusion re-appears in the last sentence of the discussion.

-That's all fine, as far as it goes, but the application of this one big creac is itself divided into creacs.
-First, in the introductory paragraph of the discussion section, Student 7 set aside consideration of the second and fourth fair-use factors, because the supervising attorney had instructed that they do so.
-That left three tasks for Student 7, assessing factors one and three and balancing all the factors.
-Check out the three high-level headings within the discussion section:
+That's all fine, as far as it goes, but the application of this one big CREAC is itself divided into CREACS.
+First, in the introductory paragraph of the discussion section, Student 7 set aside consideration of the second and fourth fair-use factors, because the supervising attorney had instructed

-- 1: For more on the formal characteristics of a memo, see Chapter 19. - 2: Though some call the discussion it 'ANALYSIS' instead. - 3: Indicated in the example with this marker:
+- 1: For more on the formal characteristics of a memo, see Chapter 29. - 2: Though some call the discussion it 'ANALYSIS' instead. - 3: Indicated in the example with this marker: